 The Professional edition does not require any license key and can be used free of charge.
 The only functional difference from the Enterprise edition is a limitation of the maximum number of build configurations.
-The limit is 100 build configurations since TeamCity 2017.2 (20 in earlier versions).
-Since TeamCity 8.0, it can be extended by 10 with each agent license key added.
-You can install several servers with Professional license.
+The limit is 100 build configurations (prior to TeamCity 2017.2 it was 20).
+It can be extended by 10 with each agent license key added.
+You can install several servers with the Professional license.

 The Enterprise edition requires a license key, has no limit on the number of build configurations and entitles you to TeamCity support from JetBrains for the maintenance period of the license.

 Each TeamCity edition comes bundled with 3 or more build agents.
 To use more agents than the bundled number, separate build agent license keys can be entered.
 Additional agents can be added to both editions.

 Besides the Professional and Enterprise licenses, there are two more license types:

 - Evaluation — has an expiration date and provides an unlimited number of agents and build configurations.
 To obtain the evaluation license, use the link on TeamCity download page.
 The evaluation license can be obtained only once for each major TeamCity version.
 A second evaluation license key from the site is not accepted by the same major version of TeamCity server.
 If you need to extend/repeat the evaluation, please contact our sales department.